 Unfortunately, some unscrupulous financial professionals may choose to make misleading statements or fail to fully explain the hedge fund’s risks to their clients—instead choosing to line their own pockets at the investor’s expense.
-Stockbroker fraud related to hedge funds is increasingly common, and—as investment fraud attorneys who have spoken with many fraud victims—we encourage you to learn more about hedge fund fraud so you can avoid it.
+Misrepresentations relating to the sales of hedge funds is increasingly common, and—as investment fraud attorneys who have spoken with many victims—we encourage you to learn more about hedge fund fraud so you can avoid it.

 The term “hedge fund” describes a private investment partnership that is minimally regulated and may invest in many different types of investments, including illiquid and speculative investments.
 Investors invest in the hedge fund, and the hedge fund then puts investor cash into the investments it chooses.
 Hedge fund managers generally receive a percentage of the returns, which—at least in theory—motivates the hedge fund manager to make wise investment decisions.